Scottish-Tech-Army/streetassist-exporter/docs/data.md

 Certain fields are added to this table to allow for better indexing and handling of data later.
 In particular, there is a field `service_date` that is defined by subtracting 12 hours from the `conducted_on` field then converting to a date.
 This allows interactions on the same night before and after midnight (including signing in of volunteers and interactions with the public) to be connected as the same logical date.

-### Inspection items
+#### Inspection items

 This table is exported into the database table `inspection_items`.
 Each item in this table is some part of the filled out inspection form, such as a question or response.

-This is post processed to extract the relevant information by selecting on the following.
+This is later processed to extract the relevant information by selecting on the following.

 - `audit_id` - links to the inspection.